Corporate governance: Practical insights

 If you are not trained in law, you may be surprised by the number of rules, regulations and laws you may break while operating a business, without even knowing it!
 A good corporate governance programme can boost your reputation and limit the potential of employee fraud and conflicts of interest.
 Companies following a set of best practices will tend to act in the best interest of the business and stakeholders, gaining the trust of investors, customers, the community, as well as enjoying greater profits and faster growth.
 This course will cover the principles and regulations of corporate governance, and discuss case studies in a group format.

-Join us for a three-day course.
+Join us for a twenty-hour course, held over five days.

 When and where?